joecgo/GenevaEngine/README.md

 A custom C++ game engine developed by Joe Goldman

 ## General info
 GenevaEngine was created for my own learning and fun.
 The goal is to create an engine that leverages [Box2D](https://box2d.org/) physics to create games with unique mechanical constructions at the core of the gameplay.
-Intially my goal was to recreate my [Unreal4 Dueling Game](https://www.joecgo.com/ue4-dueling-game) with 2D soft-bodies made from springs and joints.
+Intially my goal was to recreate my [Unreal Engine Dueling Game](https://www.joecgo.com/ue4-dueling-game) with 2D soft-bodies made from springs and joints.
 I am also inspired by the Theo Jensen machine from the Box2D testbed.

 ## Technologies
 Project is created with: